-In 1957, Albert L. Rubin (founder of Rogosin), and his team performed the first hemodialysis in the metropolitan area as a treatment for kidney failure.
-In 1962, the “unit” became known as the Renal Laboratory and moved to what was The New York Hospital, now known as NewYork-Presbyterian Hospital.
-There it expanded to the Rogosin Renal Laboratories, named in honor of Israel Rogosin (1886-1971), an American textile industrialist and philanthropist who was a generous benefactor to New York Hospital.
+The “unit,” known as the Renal Laboratory, moved to The New York Hospital, now known as NewYork-Presbyterian Hospital.
+There it expanded to become the Rogosin Renal Laboratories, named in honor of Israel Rogosin (1886-1971), an American textile industrialist and philanthropist who was a generous benefactor to New York Hospital.

 First Kidney Transplant

 The first kidney transplant in the metropolitan area was performed by the Rogosin renal group in 1963.